Christopher L. Eisgruber

-Christopher Ludwig Eisgruber (born September 24, 1961) is an American academic and legal scholar who is serving as the 20th President of Princeton University, where he is also the Laurance S. Rockefeller Professor of Public Affairs in the Princeton School of Public and International Affairs and the University Center for Human Values.
-He is also an expert on constitutional law, with an emphasis on law & religion and federal judicial appointments.
+Christopher Ludwig Eisgruber (born September 24, 1961) is an American academic and legal scholar and the 20th President of Princeton University, where he is also the Laurance S. Rockefeller Professor of Public Affairs in the Princeton School of Public and International Affairs and the University Center for Human Values.
+He is also an expert on constitutional law, with an emphasis on separation of church and state and federal judicial appointments.

 Education

-Eisgruber graduated magna cum laude from Princeton University in 1983, receiving an AB in physics and was inducted into Phi Beta Kappa.
+Eisgruber graduated magna cum laude from Princeton University in 1983, receiving a Bachelor of Arts in physics and was inducted into Phi Beta Kappa.
 He completed his senior thesis, titled "The global implications of local violations of the energy conditions", under the supervision of Malcolm Perry; his thesis addressed topics in the theory of general relativity.
 He also studied political theory with Jeffrey K. Tulis and constitutional interpretation with Walter F. Murphy, (the latter would inspire Eisgruber to pursue a career in constitutional law).
 During his junior year at Princeton, he was a member of the Elm Club.
-After graduating from Princeton, Eisgruber won a Rhodes Scholarship to attend University College, Oxford, where he earned an MLitt in politics in 1987.
-Upon his return from Oxford, Eisgruber attended the University of Chicago Law School where he graduated cum laude with a JD in 1988.
+After graduating from Princeton, Eisgruber won a Rhodes Scholarship to attend University College, Oxford, where he earned a M.Litt. in politics in 1987.
+Upon his return from Oxford, Eisgruber attended the University of Chicago Law School, where he graduated cum laude with a J.D. in 1988.
 While in law school, he served as editor-in-chief of the University of Chicago Law Review.